auth0/docs/how-to-start.md

 # 3. Set up a connection

 In this section you will configure a connection.
-A connection is an authentication mechanism.
-Auth0 supports many types of connection mechanisms, such as social authentication via Google, Facebook, LinkedIn, etc, or enterprise authentication mechanisms such as AD, LDAP directories, SAML Identity Providers or WS-Fed providers.
+A connection represents an authentication system (sometimes called a provider).
+Auth0 supports connections to many types of authentication systems, such as social authentication via Google, Facebook, LinkedIn, etc, or enterprise authentication mechanisms such as AD, LDAP directories, SAML Identity Providers or WS-Fed providers.
 Auth0 also supports authentication against databases.
+Database authentication can use either the Auth0 database provided by default to each Auth0 account, or a custom database of a customer's choice.

 **In the Auth0 dashboard:**